ctadeusa/sdlf-ppb-br/docs/README.md

     LOCATION 's3://<<your-analytics-bucket-name>>/engineering/tienda/consolidado2/';
     ```

-17. (Min 200) We will modify the Heavy Transformation triggers and dependencies.
+17. We will modify the Heavy Transformation triggers and dependencies.
 Now we will trigger the analytical table with multiple dependencies.
 Similar to the previous step, this transformation will populate the CONSOLIDATED ANALYTICAL # 2 (db_engineering_tienda_analytics.consolidado2) table based on some defined stage dependencies.
 In this exercise the CONSOLIDATED ANALYTICAL table will be populated everytime that we ingest data in **any** of the sales_part_stage and items_part_stage table.

     To configure this data pipeline logic, we will create a DynamoDB item with the required parameters.
 Please create a item leveraging the following link and pasting the associated JSON file.